Redividing the Cake: Introduction

-Theorem \ref{thm:connected-} motivates the following weaker retention requirement: for every $k$, at least $m-k$ old agents receive at least a fraction $1/\lfloor{n\over k}\rfloor$ of their old value.
-For example (taking $k=m/2$ and assuming all quotients are integers), at least half the old agents should receive at least ${1\over 2}{m\over n}$ of their old value and (taking $k=m/4$) at least 75\% of the old agents should receive at least ${1\over 4}{m\over n}$ of their old value.
+Proposition \ref{thm:connected-} motivates the following weaker ownership requirement: for every $d$, at least $n-d$ agents receive at least a fraction $1/\lfloor{n\over d}\rfloor$ of their old value.
+For example (taking $d=n/3$ and assuming all quotients are integers), at least $2n/3$ agents should receive at least $1/3$ of their old value.
+This criterion is inspired by the ``90th percentile'' criterion common in Service-Level-Agreements and Quality-of-Service analysis, e.g. \citep{Zhang2014SMiTe,Delimitrou2014Quasar}.
+It can also be justified by political reasoning: in a democratic country, it may be sufficient to win the support of a sufficiently large majority.